-Backdrop CMS includes an update utility to facilitate upgrades to the software that require database schema or other complex changes.
-Typically after updating a module or Backdrop CMS itself, you'll need to check if any updates need to be run.
+Backdrop CMS includes an update utility to handle any necessary changes to the database schema or configuration.
+Typically after replacing an older version of a module with a newer one, or the Backdrop core directory, you'll need to check if any updates need to be run.

-Minor and patch updates are straight-forward and usually may be done independent of any module updates.
-It's usually a good idea to update Backdrop CMS core independently before attempting to do any module updates.
+Minor and patch updates are straight-forward, and usually may be done independently of any module updates.
+It's usually a good idea to update Backdrop CMS core independently, before attempting any module updates.

 - Make a backup of your database.